pgerber/linux-sysadmin-utilities/cd_enhanced/README.md

 ## Description

-Everybody knows how cumbersome it can be to use **cd* to change directories when you need to change to ones that are nested deep within the filesystem hierarchy.
+Everybody knows how cumbersome it can be to use **cd* to change directories Especially, when you need to change to ones that are nested deep within the filesystem hierarchy.
 To help with this, I created a script or rather a set of bash function that provide you with bookmark functionality.

-## Installation process
+## Installation Process

 In order for this to work you'll need to add the following to the **end** of your ~/.bashrc file.